clhenrick/portfolio/_posts/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 Here are some bits of quantitative information related to the code before and after the refactor.

 ### Total Amount of JavaScript
+- Before:
+  - 1MB total JS,
+  - including 48 kB for the `bundle.min.js` which contained both source and some vendors JS\*

+- After:
+  - 416 kB total JS,
+  - 206 kB for the `vendors.js` bundle
-- Before: 1MB total JS, including 48 kB for the `bundle.min.js` which contained both source and some vendors JS (In the original code some 3rd party dependencies were included in the bundle while others, such as jQuery, were loaded over CDNs).
+  - ~50 kB total for source bundles

+_\*In the original code some 3rd party dependencies were included in the bundle while others, such as jQuery, were loaded over CDNs._
-- After: 416 kB total JS, including 206 kB for the `vendors.js` bundle, and ~50 kB total for source bundles.

-Following the refactor about 584 kB (over half a megabyte) of JavaScript was eliminated!
+Following the refactor **584 kB (over half a megabyte) of JavaScript was eliminated!**

 In both cases much of the JS comes from 3rd party dependencies, which is to be expected for a relatively small project such as _AIRS_.
 Following the refactor almost all 3rd party dependencies used in the source code moved to a `vendors.js` bundle that can be cached by the browser.
 This is beneficial, for typically the source code changes more frequently than 3rd party dependencies.
 A few remaining scripts are still loaded via CDNs; there are for the "Add To Calendar" widget, Google Analytics, and the "Add This" social media widget.